DataLab: A Unified Platform for LLM-Powered Business Intelligence: Cell-based Context Management

 \section{Cell-based Context Management}

 In this section, we introduce \name's \textit{Cell-based Context Management} module, which adaptively manages contexts in a notebook to ensure system efficiency and cost-effectiveness.

 Thanks to the \textit{Inter-Agent Communication} module (Section~\ref{sec:com}), \name \space can handle complex BI tasks that require the collaboration of multiple agents.
 Specifically, user queries will trigger the presentation or modification of cells in the notebook, each corresponding to specific information units in the shared buffer.
 However, the previous module primarily aims at facilitating \textit{individual} task completion for \textit{single} data roles.
 In contrast, real-world BI scenarios often involve \textit{multiple} data roles working on \textit{different} tasks and collaborating within a unified notebook.
 This typically results in a multitude of multi-language cells (\eg SQL, Python, Chart) generated or altered by either agents or users themselves.
 When addressing a new user query, it is crucial to efficiently provide the proxy agent with the necessary contexts from the notebook.
 Simply supplying all cells and their associated information units is impractical due to inefficiency and high token costs.
 Therefore, we aim to identify the \textit{minimum set} of relevant cells to minimize token usage without compromising agent performance.
-To achieve this, we model cell dependencies within the notebook as a DAG based on variable references, and propose an adaptive context retrieval mechanism.